-- 1. Pressure - Use a firm clean brush such as a nail brush or a tooth brush - Brush slowly and very firmly across the sensitive area for 2-3 minutes - Avoid brushing your skin if it is damp (e.g. when sweaty or after a bath) as the brushing will not be smooth. - 2.
+- Avoid brushing your skin if it is damp (for example, when sweaty or after a bath) as the brushing will not be smooth. - 2.
 Vibration - Use a mini-massager or an electric tooth brush. - Apply directly over the sensitive area and apply vibration for 5 minutes at a time. - 3.
 Percussion - Tap lightly on the area of your hand that is tender with your finger tip or the blunt end of a pencil - Find the spot that is most tender - Note the time and begin to tap rapidly (2-3 times a second), lightly and continuously on the most tender area - Keep tapping without a break for 3 minutes or until you notice the feeling in the area changes.
 The area may feel numb or a little less tender - Take a 5 minute break and then begin again.
 You may now find that a different area is now the tenderest spot. - 4.
 Friction - Find scraps of varying textured materials around the house e.g. cotton wool, clothes, towel, fur fabric, velcro, plastics, papers - Order the textures according to how much discomfort they cause when rubbed against the sensitive area - Begin with the least irritable texture and start outside of the area of sensitivity.
 Rub the texture against the skin until it becomes numb.
-Gradually work towards the area of greatest sensitivity - Also try putting your hand in a container filled with different textured materials e.g uncooked rice grains, raw pasta, clean gravel and moving the hand around in the material.
+Gradually work towards the area of greatest sensitivity - Also try putting your hand in a container filled with different textured materials, for example, uncooked rice grains, raw pasta, clean gravel and moving the hand around in the material.
 To make this more interesting you can place other items in the containers and try to find them e.g. buttons, beads.